pkdevboxy/app-calendar/README.md

 app-calendar
 ========

-A sample application showing how to make RESTful calls to your DreamFactory Services Platform (DSP).
+A sample application showing how to perform CRUD operations on your DreamFactory Services Platform (DSP).
 This app can be updated or deleted from the Applications tab in the admin app.

-calendar.dfpkg - A zip archive containing everything needed to run the app.
-The system uses this file to create the calendar app at startup.
+calendar.dfpkg - A special zip archive containing everything needed to create and run the app.
 This file can also be imported directly into the Applications section of the admin app.
 Importing a package file always creates a new app.

 calendar - The directory for all source files required for the application.
 Normally this will include all HTML, JavaScript, and CSS.